International relations: History of international relations

 The particular European system supposing the sovereign equality of states was exported to the Americas, Africa, and Asia via colonialism and the "standards of civilization".
 The contemporary international system was finally established through decolonization during the Cold War.
 However, this is somewhat over-simplified.
-While the nation-state system is considered "modern", many states have not incorporated the system and are termed "pre-modern".

-A handful of states have moved beyond insistence on full sovereignty, and can be considered "post-modern".
+While the nation-state system is considered "modern", many states have not adopted it and are termed "pre-modern".
+A handful of states have moved beyond insistence on full sovereignty and can be considered "post-modern".
 The ability of contemporary IR discourse to explain the relations of these different types of states is disputed.
-"Levels of analysis" is a way of looking at the international system, which includes the individual level, the domestic state as a unit, the international level of transnational and intergovernmental affairs, and the global level.
+"Levels of analysis" are a way of looking at the international system, which includes the individual level, the domestic state as a unit of analysis, the international level of transnational and intergovernmental affairs, and the global level.

 What is explicitly recognized as international relations theory was not developed until after World War I, and is dealt with in more detail below.
 IR theory, however, has a long tradition of drawing on the work of other social sciences.
-The use of capitalizations of the "I" and "R" in international relations aims to distinguish the academic discipline of international relations from the phenomena of international relations.
+The capitalization of "I" and "R" in international relations aims to distinguish the academic discipline from the phenomena it studies.
 Many cite Sun Tzu's The Art of War (6th century BC), Thucydides' History of the Peloponnesian War (5th century BC), Chanakya's Arthashastra (4th century BC), as the inspiration for realist theory, with Hobbes' Leviathan and Machiavelli's The Prince providing further elaboration.

-Similarly, liberalism draws upon the work of Kant and Rousseau, with the work of the former often being cited as the first elaboration of democratic peace theory.
-Though contemporary human rights is considerably different from the type of rights envisioned under natural law, Francisco de Vitoria, Hugo Grotius, and John Locke offered the first accounts of universal entitlement to certain rights on the basis of common humanity.
+Similarly, liberalism draws upon the work of Immanuel Kant and Rousseau, with the former's work often cited as the first elaboration of democratic peace theory.
+Though contemporary human rights is considerably different from the type of rights envisioned under natural law, Francisco de Vitoria, Hugo Grotius, and John Locke offered the first accounts of universal entitlement to certain rights based on common humanity.
 In the 20th century, in addition to contemporary theories of liberal internationalism, Marxism has been a foundation of international relations.